chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 The tomb golem Jem Brightblade wants to open is said to hold the bones of Aarok, the Molten Dread.

-The golem can be deactivated by voice command if someone knows the true name or soul name of the tomb's contents.
+The golem can be deactivated by voice command if someone knows the true name of the tomb's contents.
 The golem will filter that commend through the remains of the deceased to decrypt embedded instructions to stand down and open itself.

 - HP 12
 - MP 6